By Marcin Wojtyczka

 Heave-to under reduced sails with a staysail or jib sheeted to windward and the helm lashed over to maintain a heading of approximately 45 degrees off the wind.

-Heaving-to stabilizes the boat and slows down drift to 2-3 knots on average.
-You should be able to adjust the sails to sit at about 30-45 degrees off the wind.
-Finding the right balance where a boat will sit comfortably at the correct angle to the wind and not giving up too much ground to leeward will require some adjustments.
+You should be able to adjust the sails to sit at about 45-60 degrees off the wind.
+Finding the right balance where a boat will sit comfortably at the correct angle to the wind and not give up too much ground to leeward will require some adjustments.
 You should lower or deeply reef the main or raise a storm trysail (very small storm mainsail) as well as a small headsail (storm jib) to reduce loads on the rig.
 Depending on how the boat is pointing to the wind and waves you might need to drop the headsail or the mainsail.
-You may be able to heave-to under deeply reefed main, or under a sail set further aft.
-But watch out that you are not forereaching instead - see below.

 A really cool part of heaving-to is that the boat will leave a wake to windward.
 Breaking waves hit this “slick” and flatten out, thus reducing the wave action on the vessel.